MiranaDun/gossip-app/README.md

-# Gossip Protocol Network Visualizer
+# Simplified Gossip Protocol Visualizer

 A distributed system that implements the gossip protocol with real-time visualization of message propagation across a network of nodes.